itskeshwam/internship/README.md

-# Einternship task
+# internship task

 simple web application for managing employees using Flask and MySQL.
 The application allows users to add, update, delete, and list employees.

-## Setup Instructions
+## setup instructions

-1. Install MySQL and python if not already installed.
+1. Install MySQL and Python if not already installed.
 2. Create a new database and table:
    ```sql
    CREATE DATABASE company;